GitBrincie212/ChronoGrapher/README.md

 - Dependency resolution status events
 - Conditional branching decisions

 ...

+TaskHooks can also communicate with each other via defining their own set of events.
+While their primary focus is observability, they can also act as <u>State Containers</u> or even <u>Marker Containers</u>

 ### Millisecond Calendar-Based Schedules
-Finite control over how a Task executes via a ``TaskScheduleCalendar``
+Finite control over how a Task executes via the ``TaskSchedule`` trait.
+Build your own schedules or use pre-existing ones such as ``TaskScheduleCalendar`` to **satisfy your time critical needs:**

 ```rust
 let schedule = TaskScheduleCalendar::builder()